sterculius/SMB_PANDA/README.md

       ..........................................$$.|..............................................
       ..........................................\__|..............................................

-the fastest way to find eternalblue targets on kali linux
+the fastest way to find eternalblue targets on kali linux (or technicaly anny debian ditro)

 (probably gonna have a shit tone of bugs and problems cause it took me less than an hour to make)